 University of Granada

 On April 23, 2012, UNE's President Ripich visited the University of Granada, one of the oldest and most prestigious universities in Europe.
 She met with President Francisco González Lodeiro and signed a bilateral cooperation agreement between the two universities.
-She also met with the dean and faculty of the College of Pharmacy and with members of the Modern Language Center.
-The visit ended with a meeting with Dr. Ignacio Molina Pineda de las Infantas, vice president of UG's world-class Health Science Technological Park, and a tour of this state-of-the-art campus.

 The initial focus of the agreement is to explore opportunities between the two universities' colleges of pharmacy.
 The goal is to allow UNE's doctor of pharmacy students to take some of their elective courses and clinical rotations in Granada and to foster research collaborations.